Eligibility for Bhakti--Faith

 I frequently speak of my journey to take up bhakti yoga for a number of reasons.
 First, I know it well, and I share it to help you make sense of someone involved in bhakti, and also to give clues as to what you might expect if you are attracted to Krishna, his holy name, and devotees, should you continue on this path.
 I also like to remind myself and other devotees of the intensity of our original spiritual quest.
 Additionally, my humble, bumbling beginnings in bhakti and my many diverse disqualifications shout to me that I live my life of devotion, only by the grace of the devotees, my gurus, and Shri Chaitanya and Nityananda—they are mercy incarnations for this age, who my gurus and the devotees represent.
 These merciful personalities have given us the chanting of the holy name as the main process of God-realization in the times we live in.

 By the grace of an advanced devotee we receive blessings, or sukriti for bhakti, and in their company we gain faith in devotion to Krishna, and in his devotees.
 Each progressive step is a deepening of this faith until we reach the goal of Krishna prema, or love of Krishna.
 The material world is the plane of doubt and delusion, while the spiritual world is the plane of faith and light.
 Thus faith is not the absence of reason, but comes from realization, or spiritual experience.
-From the bhakti perspective reason is aspect of faith and love.
-The more faith and love we have for Krishna, the more we can reason about it, the more convincing we are to others.
+From the bhakti perspective reason is an aspect of faith and love.
+The more faith and love we have for Krishna, the more we can reason about it, and the more convincing we are to others.
 When we love Krishna, we know what to do and say.
 This is why hearing from an advanced devotee with taste for serving Krishna has such power on us—from them we feel the current of bhakti, as they share their faith and realizations with great potency.
 What I have been blessed with, I pray to share with you—and so it goes, generation after generation.